 - Student acceptance will be based upon completion of required documents including a pastoral and teacher references and a family interview.
 Grade placement will be based on the student’s academic ability.

-- A child must have reached the age of five years by September 1 of the year in which he would be entering kindergarten and pass a Kindergarten entrance screening administered by Chancy Bruce.
+- A child must have reached the age of five years by September 1 of the year in which he would be entering Kindergarten and pass a Kindergarten entrance screening administered by our Kindergarten teacher.

-- If a child is transferring to The Geneva School and has successfully completed the previous school year and his school work and behavior compare favorably to the comparable grade at The Geneva School, the child will likely be placed in the grade for which he is applying.
+- If a child is transferring to The Geneva School, has successfully completed the previous school year and his school work and behavior compare favorably to the comparable grade here, the child will likely be placed in the grade for which he is applying.
 However, if, through the administration of placement tests or other evidence, it is determined that the child may not be adequately prepared for the next sequential grade level, it may become necessary that he repeat the previous grade.

 - Each student must be prepared to submit to the authority of the school as it is delegated first from Jesus Christ, then through the parents, and ultimately to the faculty.